MahmoudHegazi/offline_oddo_api/README.md

 ### use ir.model (create)

 model name must start with x_
+the state must be provided and manual, otherwise the model will not be loaded

 ```
 models.execute_kw(db, uid, password, 'ir.model', 'create', [{'name': "super model",'model': "x_super_model",'state': 'manual',}])